ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 Operating systems:

-1. i learned journalctl for logs, and how to use it to specifically check for certain logs, certain times as well
-2. learner the useradd and add user, how to add users basically and log files for them
+2. learned the useradd and add user, how to add users basically and log files for them
 3. Root User has all access in linux

 General networking: